Why Self Care

 #1 By Taking a Daily Coffee Break

 This type of self care can easily be accomplished on a daily basis, simply by scheduling it.
-Add a coffee break to your homeschool schedule by adding a quiet time or homeschool looping time to your routine.
+Try adding a coffee break to your homeschool routine by creating a simple quiet time or daily homeschool looping schedule.

 If you have small children that still nap… First, count yourself as extremely lucky because we haven’t had a napping child in our home for over 4 years!
 Once my last child stopped napping at the age of 2, we entered some rough territory!
 This is why quiet time quickly became an essential part of our homeschool routine.

-If you have older children and haven’t started looping yet, I highly recommend you check out Kid’s Activities & Homeschool Looping to get started!
+If you have older children and haven’t started looping yet, you are definitely missing out!

 #2 By Sneaking in Some Free Time